justinhyou/5C-Craigslist/README.md

 5. Users can upload an image and address to their post if logged in.
 6. Users can edit/update their post if logged in.
 8. Users can view all posts made by self.
+9. Users can sort postings by cost (organized by time of post by default).

 ![show](https://cloud.githubusercontent.com/assets/22533214/25117292/75a8724c-23df-11e7-9f4b-0ed4c9898a0a.png)
 ![profile](https://cloud.githubusercontent.com/assets/22533214/25117295/75a99adc-23df-11e7-8119-3030ea75dabf.png)